FociSolutions/Orbital-Docs/_pages/docs/quick-start-guide/installing.md

 **Note: Orbital uses an in-memory database.
 Please save or export all data (via Download mockdefinitions or Export Mock to Server) before exiting, otherwise it will be lost.**

-It's very easy to get started; just [download the Docker Engine for Linux, Mac, and Windows](https://hub.docker.com/?overlay=onboarding):
+It's very easy to get started, just [download the Docker Engine for Linux, Mac, and Windows](https://hub.docker.com/?overlay=onboarding):

 ## Using Docker